Kisawa/Unity-ModEditor/README.md

 ![view](https://user-images.githubusercontent.com/71002504/162159353-00d388fb-0efb-4b56-9435-b9662ffd6419.png)
 ****
 ## Vertex Brush:
-Use this to write vertex information.
+Use this to write mesh information.
 To use it, you need to set the scene EditorTool to ModEditorTool mode:

 ![tool](https://user-images.githubusercontent.com/71002504/162179217-235e57fd-da0e-4c19-82a9-540de246d79a.png)